 "I tell you, my friends, do not fear those who kill the body, and after that have no more that they can do.
 But I will warn you whom to fear: fear him who, after he has killed, has power to cast into hell; yes, I tell you, fear him!
 Are not five sparrows sold for two pennies?
 And not one of them is forgotten before God.
 Why, even the hairs of your head are all numbered.
 Fear not; you are of more value than many sparrows.
 "And I tell you, every one who acknowledges me before men, the Son of man also will acknowledge before the angels of God; but he who denies me before men will be denied before the angels of God.
 And every one who speaks a word against the Son of man will be forgiven; but he who blasphemes against the Holy Spirit will not be forgiven.
 And when they bring you before the synagogues and the rulers and the authorities, do not be anxious how or what you are to answer or what you are to say; for the Holy Spirit will teach you in that very hour what you ought to say..."

-And he told them a parable, saying, "The land of a rich man brought forth plentifully; and he thought to himself, `What shall I do, for I have nowhere to store my crops?'
-And he said, `I will do this: I will pull down my barns, and build larger ones; and there I will store all my grain and my goods.
-And I will say to my soul, Soul, you have ample goods laid up for many years; take your ease, eat, drink, be merry.'
-But God said to him, `Fool!
-This night your soul is required of you; and the things you have prepared, whose will they be?'
-So is he who lays up treasure for himself, and is not rich toward God."
+And he told them a parable, saying, "The land of rich man brought forth plentifully; and thought to himself, `What shall I do, for have nowhere store my crops? said, `I will do this: pull down barns, build larger ones; there all grain goods. say soul, you ample goods laid up many years; take your ease, eat, drink, be merry.'
+But God said him, `Fool!
+This night soul is required you; the things prepared, whose they be?'
+So who lays treasure not toward God."

-And he said to his disciples, "Therefore I tell you, do not be anxious about your life, what you shall eat, nor about your body, what you shall put on.
-For life is more than food, and the body more than clothing.
-Consider the ravens: they neither sow nor reap, they have neither storehouse nor barn, and yet God feeds them.
-Of how much more value are you than the birds!
-And which of you by being anxious can add a cubit to his span of life?
-If then you are not able to do as small a thing as that, why are you anxious about the rest?
-Consider the lilies, how they grow; they neither toil nor spin; yet I tell you, even Solomon in all his glory was not arrayed like one of these.
-But if God so clothes the grass which is alive in the field today and tomorrow is thrown into the oven, how much more will he clothe you, O men of little faith!
-And do not seek what you are to eat and what you are to drink, nor be of anxious mind.
-For all the nations of the world seek these things; and your Father knows that you need them.
-Instead, seek his kingdom, and these things shall be yours as well.
-"Fear not, little flock, for it is your Father's good pleasure to give you the kingdom.
-Sell your possessions, and give alms; provide yourselves with purses that do not grow old, with a treasure in the heavens that does not fail, where no thief approaches and no moth destroys.
-For where your treasure is, there will your heart be also.
+And he said to his disciples, "Therefore I tell you, do not be anxious about your life, what you shall eat, nor body, put on.
+For life is more than food, and the body clothing.
+Consider ravens: they neither sow reap, have storehouse barn, yet God feeds them.
+Of how much value are birds! which by being can add a cubit span life?
+If then able as small thing that, why rest? lilies, grow; toil spin; even Solomon in all glory was arrayed like one these.
+But so clothes grass alive field today tomorrow thrown into oven, will clothe O men little faith! seek eat drink, mind. nations world these things; Father knows that need Instead, kingdom, things yours well.
+"Fear not, flock, it's good pleasure give kingdom.
+Sell possessions, alms; provide yourselves with purses grow old, treasure heavens does fail, where no thief approaches moth destroys. is, there heart also.
 (Luke 12:2-34)